Hisham9995/World_Weather_Analysis/README.md

 ## Purpose

-This Analysis is about creating a vacation map to help customers Plan for their Trip and get the information and data as fast as We also provide users the weather description for over 500 cities across the world, create travel destinations and itinerary map
+This Analysis is about creating a vacation map to help customers Plan for their Trip and get the information and data as fast as We can , also provide users the weather description for over 500 cities across the world, create travel destinations and itinerary map

  ## Overview